DaanHessen/base/README.md

 ## Authors

-This website has been made by:
+This website was made with love by:

 [@DaanHessen](https://daanhessen.nl)

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details
+This project is licensed under the MIT License - see the LICENSE file for details.